-Carriage The carriage drive motor is controlled by the trolley CPU, using measurements from the relative position sensor, to keep the carriage centred under the Cat's-eye so the "wishbone" legs are upright.
+Carriage The carriage drive motor is directly controlled by the relative position sensor to keep the carriage centred under the Cat's-eye so the "wishbone" legs are upright.
 This is important for best noise rejection.
 A demanded velocity term sent via the Ethernet RF link (Sec B.1.5) is added to reduce tracking error.